-In a world where competition is rife, isn’t it nice to think that us wedding suppliers could help each other out?
-Wedding venues and photographers are a match made in heaven.
+In a world where competition is rife, isn’t it nice to think that wedding suppliers could help each other out?
+Here are 3 ways in which wedding venues and photographers can team up for maximum marketing opportunities…

 “Alone we can do so little; together we can do so much” – Helen Keller